avsm/opam-lang-repo/README.md

   and recompile if it changes, so this would work in a monorepo.
 - [ ] extract feature dependencies into the opam formula as well.
 - [ ] something, something, Nix?

+# How it works

+Pretty simple: we track feature repositories as submodules in this repository, and then run `repos/analyse.py` to autogenerate the opam `packages/` directory from the metadata contained in the feature repositories.